-Once your hard disk has crashed, there is hardly anything that can be done- your data on hard disk is lost and it is unusable.
+Once your hard disk has crashed, there is hardly anything that can be done – your data on the hard disk is lost and it is unusable.
 But what if you could know beforehand if your hard disk is going to crash in near future?
-What if you could tell that your hard disk has started to show the signs of ageing.
+What if you could tell that your hard disk has started to show the signs of aging.
 Windows offers no simple way to know about the health of your hard disk, but you can use the free CrystalDiskInfo tool to check the health of your hard disks.
 CrystalDiskInfo is a hard disk health monitoring utility that displays basic HDD information, monitors S.M.A.R.T. values and disk temperature. it supports both the HDD and SSD disk drives.

 CrystalDiskInfo is a free, open source and portable Windows application that can help you determine the health status of your hard disks.
 It supports not only the traditional hard disks but also modern SSD’s (solid state drives).
 It can monitor the health status of your hard disks using various parameters.
 It also displays your hard disk’s S.M.A.R.T data and its current temperature.
 It is also able to send you alerts through e-mail.